ava-innersource/Liquid.Repository-Deprecated/README.md

 //this method also register Liquid.Core.TelemetryInterceptor services.AddLiquidMongoWithTelemetry<SampleEntity, int>();
 ```
-Once the startup and builder is configured using the extension methods as above, it will be necessary to set Liquid Configuration.
+Once the startup or builder is configured using the extension methods as above, it will be necessary to set Liquid Configuration.
 > sample using file provider
 ```Json
 "liquid":{